sergibarroso/wireguard-vpn-setup/README.md

-# nanopi-vpn
+# Friendly WireGuard VPN

 ## Intro

-This repo is a how-to set a WireGuard site-2-site vpn with Nanopi machines.
+This repo is a how-to set a WireGuard site-2-site VPN with Nanopi machines.

-Before moving forward here is a diagram of what is being implemented here
+This solution connects both sites, secures the connection between both edge's LAN clients, and additionally, it routes all traffic going to the internet through site Y gateway as we can see in the following diagram.

 ![architecture](images/wireguard.png)

-So the intention of this solution is to make lan client from both sides able to reach each other as well as set gateway in site Y as the default route to reach internet for both sites.
+Is also good to keep in mind that for this solution, the client site acts as the source of internet connectivity and not the server site as should be expected.
+The reason for that is we have control over the gateway on the site Y but not on the site X.

+The solution is called `friendly vpn` because is perfect to send the client NanoPi to any friend in the world, and have access to their home LAN from your place, no setup from their side is required and you can also control the remote NanoPi from home.

+Quite cool, isn't it? :)

 ## Requirements